pragya-goyal23/task-priority-optimizer/README.md

 -> How to Run

-1. Open the file in any Python IDE (like PyCharm)
+1. Make sure Python is installed
+2. Open terminal in the project folder
-2. Run the program
+3. Run the program using:
-3. Enter task details when prompted
+python main.py

 ---